darahdesigner/ChoreMe-Client/README.md

 [12/15/2021]: Resolved issue with the fetchChores.
 Chore table is displaying properly now.
 All fetchs working.
 Created PayButton.js to attempt to complete the MVP with the running total amounts paid.

+[12/17/2021] : Worked on the footer, and provided contact.
+Made ChoreTable show no chore history if no chores have been created by the user.

+Modified the date input, to show name of month followed by day, and year.

+Worked on the Total amount paid feature.
+Was able to get it partially working.

+Edited Signup.js and Login.js to improve contrast.